KonstantinBabichev/atlas/README.md

 ---

 ## Questions/Concerns/Bugs I have
+21. auto-save /build to branch:gh-pages
+22. need to set up browsersync to use IP for multi-devices
+20. watch all html templates and auto-add to templates.js
+	* watch does not see new files or folders
+	* watch is not picking up new files! gulp-watch should be fixing this issue...it is not (test code in dev:html:convert)
+1. check only newly-changed files https://github.com/juanfran/gulp-scss-lint#lint-only-modified-files, https://github.com/wearefractal/gulp-cached
+### Gulp specific
+1. Move config files into /gulp/configs
 8. Consistent gulp messaging
 11. Add gulp [plumber](https://github.com/floatdrop/gulp-plumber) so we don't crash on errors
     * [simple-and-awesome-gulp-setup](http://www.kycosoftware.com/blog/article/simple-and-awesome-gulp-setup)